Equity Finance 2024

 In this sense, the Mexican capital markets have entered a new phase of complexity and the regulatory challenge will create interesting new companies in the coming years, with more than 86 CKDs; 25 CERPIs; 18 FIBRAs and six energy and infrastructure project investment trusts (FIBRAEs), all of which issue publicly traded trust certificates; as well as six special purpose acquisition companies (SPACs) that are publicly traded.

 Today, the use of both CERPIs and CKDs as fund-structured vehicles has steadily declined.
 Private pension funds (sociedades de inversion especializadas para el retiro or “SIEFOREs”), which were the sweethearts of CERPIs and CKDs, have transitioned to structuring their investment vehicles in the form of wholly owned CERPIs, departing from the once heavily tapped feeder-fund strategy.
 Consequently, SIEFOREs have acquired greater investment flexibility, effectively reducing turnaround time and in a more cost-effective fashion.
 This trend has seen a steady increase in investments in alternatives by SIEFOREs, but has made new CKDs and CERPIs attractive to only some investors (eg, insurance companies) that generally have smaller investments compared to the wholly owned CERPI funds or the new funds used by SIEFOREs.
 As to the status of investments previously made by CKDs, this has varied across the sectors.
-Infrastructure CKDs have mostly rolled over such investments into FIBRAEs (similar in nature to Yield Cos and MLPs) customarily managed by the same sponsor.
+Infrastructure CKDs have mostly rolled over such investments into FIBRAEs, similar in nature to Yield Cos and master limited partnerships (MLPs), customarily managed by the same sponsor.
 Real estate CKDs (particularly those focused on industrial assets) have rolled over to FIBRAs and other real estate-focused public companies with typically good results.

-Finally, whereas private equity CKDs have had a harder time in their disinvestment efforts, debt CKDs have, due to the very nature of their investments, completed their investment cycles with typically good results for investors.
+Finally, whereas private equity CKDs have had a harder time in their divestiture efforts, debt CKDs have, due to the very nature of their investments, completed their investment cycles with typically good results for investors.
 This trend is expected to continue in the coming years, particularly for infrastructure investments.

 New challenges and opportunities, such as the 2024 presidential election, global political tensions, the implications of climate change, and gender equality initiatives, are putting additional pressure on the markets.
 However, the consequences of the COVID-19 pandemic and the changes in global logistics and the supply chain have catalysed a shift in the focus of local activities.
 Recent weaknesses in the offshore transactions of the dominant exporting countries have revealed promising prospects for closer and safer investments, which could translate into an increased issuance of equity and debt in the Mexican financial markets.
 The United States-Mexico-Canada agreement further strengthened this environment by facilitating favourable economic terms for Mexican projects.